1. Baptistry: The lid can be removed to reveal a full immersion pool

 The site for Christ the King Church was made available by the Milton Keynes Development Corporation, and work started in 1991 on the building.
 The foundation stone was laid in June 1992 and the first services held here in June 1993.
 The project received joint funding from the Catholic Church, the Anglican Church, the United Reformed Church, the Baptist Church, and the Methodist Church.

-As a joint churches ecumenical project, it was always intended that the building would be used by at least two congregations - in present times the two congregations are the Catholic Church and The Community Church.
+As a joint churches ecumenical project, it was always intended that the building would be used by at least two congregations - and presently the two congregations are the Catholic Church and The Community Church.

 The Community Church is sometimes described as 'ecumenical' (a very churchy word), which means we are a fusion of Christian traditions, trying to break down the barriers bewteen the traditional denominations.
 The people in our congregation come from various traditions and backgrounds, plus others who have come to know Christ right here.